damonallison/notes/data-science/mongodb/mongodb.md

 layer.

 Schema is not enforced or does not have to be consistent between documents.
 This allows you to version on demand.
+Schemas can be optionally enforce schema validation.

 ## Key Features

-* Performance.
+* Performance
   * Document based queries avoid expensive JOIN operations found in SQL based DMBSs.

-* High Availability.
+* High Availability
   * Mongo supports multiple replica sets, providing automatic fail over and data redundancy.

-* Scalable.
+* Scalability
   * Mongo shards data horizontally across a cluster of machines.

+* Views
+  * Read only
+  * Not persisted to disk.
+Queries are evaluated against the base tables on demand.

 ## Conceptual